wangby511/System-Design-Architecture-and-Infra/design-common.md

 Benefits: 1) We do not need to move around all the data while adding or removing nodes.
 Only a minimal movement of data is needed.
 2) We can have a nearly even distribution of data across all machines.

+However, this scheme can result in non-uniform data and load distribution.
+This problem can be solved with the help of Virtual nodes.

-### Virtual Nodes (Vnode)
+### Virtual Node (Vnode)

-To further achieve more uniform/balanced distribution, we introduce virtual nodes.
+To further achieve more uniform/balanced distribution, we introduce **virtual node**s.
 A real server can have multiple virtual nodes.
 With virtual nodes, each server is responsible for multiple partitions.
 The idea is similar to assign the same machine to multiple hashes and map each of these hashes on the number line.

 The hash range is divided into multiple smaller ranges, and each physical node is assigned multiple of these smaller ranges.
 Each of these sub-ranges is called a **Vnode**.

 Practically, Vnodes are randomly distributed across the cluster and are generally non-contiguous so that no two neighboring Vnodes are assigned to the same physical node.
 Furthermore, nodes do carry replicas of other nodes for fault-tolerance.

 Advantages of Vnode: 1) spread the load more evenly.
 2) make it easier to maintain a cluster containing heterogeneous machines.
-3) probability of hot-spots is much less (than that we use big range per node).
+3) probability of hot-spots decreases (than that we use big range per node).

 Cons: 1) Minimized keys are re-distributed when servers are added or removed.
 2) It is easy to scale horizontally because data are distributed more evenly.

+### Replication in Consistent Hashing

+The replication factor (N) is the number of nodes that will receive the copy of the same data.

+Each key is assigned to a coordinator node (generally the first node that falls in the hash range), which first stores the data locally and then replicates it to N-1 clockwise successor nodes on the ring.
+This replication is done asynchronously in the background.

+In distributed systems, eventual consistency is used to achieve high availability.

+### Examples

+Amazon’s Dynamo and Apache Cassandra use Consistent Hashing to distribute and replicate data across nodes.

 ## Cache